justrealmilk/braytech.org-translations/README.md

    ![Auth](https://i.ibb.co/b3gCXmS/2021-01-25-03-34-24.png)

-7. Then click on the repo name (it will be like yourGitAccountName/braytech.org-translations) and select thw folder on your PC where to save the repo files.
+7. Then click on the repo name (it will be like yourGitAccountName/braytech.org-translations) and select the folder on your PC where to save the repo files.

    ![Repo list](https://i.ibb.co/jzGH96d/2021-01-25-03-34-36.png)